csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

 *Scanu* takes 18 arguments and sets a table into motion.

-     *scanu* ipos, irate, ifnvel, ifnmass, ifnstif, ifncentr, ifndamp, kmass, kstif, kcentr, kdamp, ileft, iright, kpos, kstrngth, ain, idisp, id
+     scanu ipos, irate, ifnvel, ifnmass, ifnstif, ifncentr, ifndamp, kmass, kstif, kcentr, kdamp, ileft, iright, kpos, kstrngth, ain, idisp, id

 For a detailed description of what each argument does, see the [Csound Reference Manual](https://csound.com/docs/manual/scanu.html);
 I will discuss the various types of arguments in the opcode.

-The first set of arguments - *ipos, irate, ifnvel, ifnmass, ifnstiff, ifncenter*, and *ifndamp* - are f-tables describing the profiles, similar to the profile arguments for *scantable*. *Scanu* takes 6 f-tables instead of *scantable's* 5.
+The first set of arguments - *ipos, ifnvel, ifnmass, ifnstiff, ifncenter*, and *ifndamp* - are f-tables describing the profiles, similar to the profile arguments for *scantable*.
 Like for *scantable*, the same size is required for each of these tables.

 An exception to this size requirement is the *ifnstiff* table.
 This table is the size of the other profiles squared.
 If the other f-tables